mikechambers/dcli/README.md

 The `--manifest_dir` argument is required, and should point a directory where the manifest and manifest info file can be saved anand maintained.

-The `--key` argument is required and specifies the API key from Bungie.
+The `--key` argument is required and specifies the API key from Bungie.mesh

+## License

+All utilities released under and [MIT License](LICENSE.md).